cfengine/documentation/web-ui/federated-reporting.markdown

 * The amount of data gathered on the Feeders from the reports sent by the hosts bootstrapped to them.

-The current implementation of Federated Reporting is not aggregating monitoring data on the Superhub which saves a lot of network traffic, processing power and disk space on the Superhub.
+The current implementation of Federated reporting is not aggregating monitoring data on the Superhub which saves a lot of network traffic, processing power and disk space on the Superhub.